-The Czech Republic does not have a specific national legislation on cloning in place and implements the EU legislation.
+The Czech Republic does not have a specific national legislation on cloning in place.
+It implements the EU legislation.
 Cloning is regulated on the EU level by Regulation (EC) 258/97 on Animal Cloning and Novel Foods.

-Genetically Engineered animals are regulated the same as any other GE organism in the Czech Republic.
+Genetically engineered animals are regulated the same as any other GE organism in the Czech Republic.
 The basic national legal instrument is Act no. 78/2004 Coll., the "Act on GMOs," as amended by the Act no. 371/2016, with the implementation of Decree No. 209/2004.
 The competent authority handling the notifications and regulation on the use of GE traits/products in the Czech Republic is the MoE.
-The responsibility for regulation of food originating from GE animals comes from MoH and covers the area of "novel foods."
+The responsibility for regulation of food originating from GE animals comes from the MoH and the MoA covers the area of "novel foods."

-The projects using GE animals that have been authorized in the Czech Republic so far fall under the scope of contained use.
-The authorized GE animals are classified as risk category 1 or 2 (minimal risk).
+The projects using GE animals that have been authorized in the Czech Republic to date fall under the scope of contained use.
+Authorized GE animals are classified as risk category 1 or 2 (minimal risk).
 Authorization process: The entity that intends to use GE animals notifies the MoE.
-The notification must include a risk assessment, a description of proposed containment measures, and a description of proposed handling of the GE products, which must include the transport, storage, and disposal of waste.
+The notification must include a risk assessment, a description of the proposed containment measures, and a description of the proposed handling of the GE products, which must include the transport, storage, and disposal of waste.